 As an intellectual community, Wabash requires the highest standards of academic honesty.
-Faculty report cases of academic dishonesty to the Dean of Students.
-The penalty for a first offense is decided by the professor and reported to the Dean of Students.
-The Dean of Students will inform the student that should he feel wrongly accused he can appeal the determination to an Appeal Panel comprised of elected Faculty and advised by the Dean of Students.
+Cases of academic dishonesty are adjudicated by the Dean of the College, who will meet with students charged with academic dishonesty and make decisions about continuation at the College.
+Faculty report cases of academic dishonesty to the Associate Dean of the College.
+The penalty for a first offense is decided by the professor and reported to the Associate Dean of the College.
+The Associate Dean of the College will inform the student that should he feel wrongly accused he can appeal the determination to an Appeal Panel comprised of elected Faculty and advised by the Dean of the College.
 The penalty for the second offense is expulsion from the College, pending an automatic review by the Faculty Appeal Panel.
 The student may appeal the decision of the Appeal Panel directly to the President of the College.